-In life we have those who we hold in high esteem, often hoping to acquire some of their character traits we feel would be beneficial in our lives.
+In life, we have those we hold in high esteem, often hoping to acquire some of their character traits that would benefit our lives.
 These examples others provide are needed; they give us a target in life to shoot for.
-We realize there are no limits to what we can accomplish observing others successes.
+We realize there are no limits to what we can accomplish by observing others’ successes.
 On a slightly larger scale, there are teams or groups of people who set examples as well.
-They show that realization of goals or achieving what had been thought impossible is possible.
-Perhaps on the largest scale, countries lead out giving hope to the world; evidencing the pursuit of happiness is in fact a reality.
+They show that realizing goals or achieving what was thought impossible is possible.
+Perhaps on the largest scale, countries lead out, giving hope to the world and evidencing that the pursuit of happiness is a reality.
 I am a proud American; I feel blessed to be part of a diverse collection of citizens who want for a better world, who are setting an example.

-Those who settled America brought with them diversity of thought.
-People of faith wanted to be independent of oppressive European religious structure and practice.
-They sought protection from the Tyranny feared in organized religion; not to be separated from their God.
+Those who settled in America brought with them a diversity of thought.
+People of faith wanted to be independent of oppressive European religious structures and practices.
+They sought protection from the Tyranny feared in organized religion, not to be separated from their God.
 A society of individual liberty was their goal.
 The significance of religious opportunities had nothing to do with the churches, faiths, or religions.
-For them it was recognition of varied cultures and beliefs, validation through acceptance of diversity, which has led to our truly exceptional government.
-Our cultural mixture, then and now, give us power as people, freeing us from oppressive leadership styles.
+For them, recognition of varied cultures and beliefs and validation through acceptance of diversity led to our truly exceptional government.
+Our cultural mixture, then and now, gives us power as people, freeing us from oppressive leadership styles.

 My hope is that we realize what made us who we are today and that it could be lost if we lose sight of some basic fundamentals.
-Our diversity is strength; coming to consensus is not having everything our way but recognizing value in opinion.
-Everyone is sincere in their feelings, as we talk through issues with an open mind we find common ground and respect for each other.
-Together we are better, stronger, and smarter; apart we divide, fall, and are unable to grow.
+Our diversity is a strength; coming to a consensus is not having everything our way but recognizing the value of the opinion.
+Everyone is sincere in their feelings, and as we talk through issues with an open mind, we find common ground and respect for each other.
+Together we are better, stronger, and smarter; apart, we divide, fall, and are unable to grow.

-Our strength is in our people; diverse, self-reliant, moral, charitable, hard-working, intelligent, family oriented individuals.
-We don’t need government suggesting what is good for us.
-In America, we have a self-reliant citizenry who act with personal responsibility.
+Our strength is in our people; diverse, self-reliant, moral, charitable, hard-working, intelligent, and family-oriented individuals.
+We don’t need the government to suggest what is good for us.
+In America, we have a self-reliant citizenry who acts with personal responsibility.
 This personal accountability in individuals maintains our limited government.
-Government is needed to insure our freedom to pursue individual goals but not mandating our every move.
-If we move toward government which believes it can guarantee our problems will be solved by its wisdom; we have lost why we came to the greatness we enjoy.
+Government is needed to ensure our freedom to pursue individual goals but not mandate our every move.
+If we move toward a government that believes it can guarantee our problems will be solved by its wisdom, we have lost why we came to the greatness we enjoy.
 Power is in the people; our unique ability to solve problems without intervention from a small group of elected individuals is invaluable.
 Our ability to elect new representatives guarantees supremacy for the people.